mgtools/MicroKPNN/README.md

  ```

  ### Analysis
- depending on the number of runs and weather you wanna run it for 1 run or more than one run
+Depending on the number of combinations and weather you want to have the accuracy for 1 run or more than one runs and their average accuracy, it creates Analaysis dir in your output directory and put the results there.

- it creates Analaysis dir in your output directory and put the results there.
-If you run for a single combination you would have a csv file in you Analysis directory which contains one line.
+If you run for a single combination you would have a csv file in your Analysis directory which contains one line.

- If you run it for all the combination then in your Analysis would be contain a csv accuracy_results file that has all the combinations accuracy and also there is a plot directory that shos the comparison of different taxonomy with same pure hidden nodes number and also comparison of different number of pure hidden nodes in one taxonomy
+If you run it for all the combination then your Analysis directory would be contain a csv accuracy_results file that has all the combinations accuracy and also there is a plot directory that shows the comparison of different taxonomy with same pure hidden nodes number and also comparison of different number of pure hidden nodes in one taxonomy
  ```
  python accuracy.py <for 1 combination or all combination> <numberofruns> <outputDir>
  ```
+ You can also create a plot to see which of the informations in for your dataset in knwledge prior network play an important rule for predicting the phenotype
  ```
  python impNodes_boxplot.py output/NetworkDir/kingdom10 output/Results/kingdom10 output/Analysis/ 2
  ```
  ### Instructions on how to run MicorKPNNs on your data
-Based on our results the combination od genus and ... would be better than the others ...
+Based on our results the genus rank mostly give better results than the others

 Mention the difference between running on the server with GPU and without GPU:
- it takes around 1 hour to run for one combination and also around 40 to 50 hour to run for all combinations
+ it takes around 1 hour to run for one combination and also around 40 to 50 hour to run for all combinations if you use GPU